amritrai2401/VideoStudies/README.md

 Api endpoint = URL which makes a special request to database.
 In backend web app api endpoint are named and defined that what request they will make to database on calling. eg-: /newuserKoAddKaro/.post= add new user info in database
 In frontend web app we use use that url to make request to express app(server).

-Nosql  = documents having different name are linked together and each document have collection of different items(name(string),age(18))